dustinpfister/blog_posts/_posts/threejs-fog.md

 ### 1.3 - Read up more on the scene object in general

-The scene.for property of of course a feature of the THREE.Scene class, and there is a great deal more to know about this class and the objects that it creates beyond just that of the fog property.
+The scene.for property of of course a feature of the THREE.Scene class, and there is a [great deal more to know about this scene class](/2018/05/03/threejs-scene/) and the objects that it creates beyond just that of the fog property.
+For example there is the background property of the scene object which can be used to set a solid color background, or a [cube texture](/2018/04/22/threejs-cube-texture/) for the scene.
+There is also a great deal that branches off from the scene object such as the fact that a scene object is one of many objects in threejs that is based on the [Object3d class](/2018/04/23/threejs-object3d/), and that it is also a good idea to become familiar with the [THREE.Color](/2021/05/03/threejs-color/) class that can be used to create a color object for the background, as well as for the fog color of a scene.

 ### 1.4 - Version numbers matter with three.js